 The Hidden Dangers of Water

-An FDA report on the status of our lakes, rivers, and estuaries says that while water quality is not getting worse in North America, neither is any progress being made.
+An EPA report on the status of the nation’s lakes, rivers, and estuaries says that while water quality is not getting worse in America, neither is any progress being made.
 More than one third of all waterways are reported to be unsuitable for fishing or swimming because of pollution.
 Most contaminants are sewage and bacteria, fertilizer, toxic metals, oil and grease.
 Typical sources of the pollution include runoff from farms, industrial waste, and city sewer discharge.

-Newsweek: “Several million Americans are drinking water that is potentially hazardous due to chemical or bacterial contamination.”
+Newsweek: “Several million Americas are drinking water that is potentially hazardous due to chemical or bacterial contamination.”

 L.A.
 Times: “Communities with drinking water contamination by chemicals are being hit with strange patterns of illness.”